 Tap into Facebook ads

 Facebook provides robust targeting options that allow you to reach specific audiences with personalized messages.
 Utilize the click-to-call feature in ads to drive phone leads directly from mobile users.
-Combine this with retargeting strategies to engage potential customers who’ve interacted with your business online.
+Combine this with re-targeting strategies to engage potential customers who’ve interacted with your business online.

 Cap calls for better handling